sajeanpage/module_9_sql_challenge/readme.md

 # Module 9 - SQL Challenge
 ## Summary
 - As a new data engineer at Pewlett Hackard.
 I was asked to do a research project about people whom the company employed during the 1980s and 1990s from the six remaining CSV files from the employee database of that period.
 I performed data modeling, data engineering, and data analysis on the data.
 - But, there was something unusual about the data.
+A series of narrowing histograms revealed a high concentration of salaries that are exactly 40000 USD.
+When excluded, the distributions of salaries appears natural.
+Maybe, my boss gave me spurious data to test the data engineering skills?
 ## Data Modeling
 ![ERD](erd.gif)
 ## Data Engineering